 Jessica Jallings Gomez has more than 20 years of television storytelling experience.
 For more than a decade she was a reporter and anchor at local news affiliates around the country, including NBC, CBS, ABC and FOX stations.
 Jessica's stories have been featured on the Today Show, NBC Nightly News and CNN.
 After leaving local news to start a family, Jessica started her own video production company, Story Place Productions.
 Story Place helps organizations large and small share their message through video.
 Meantime, Jessica continues to work in news, freelancing as a host and correspondent.

-Matter of Fact Managing Editor, Rita Hagen Aleman, a longtime member of the Hearst Television family, is a veteran journalist, producer, storyteller, and writer.
+Matter of Fact Executive Producer, Rita Hagen Aleman, a longtime member of the Hearst Television family, is a veteran journalist, producer, storyteller, and writer.
 She is a member of the National Academy of Television Arts and Sciences Silver Circle, honoring a lifetime of dedication to the television industry.
 She has earned multiple Emmy awards and a USC Walter Cronkite Award for her work producing politically themed programming, including a highly rated prime time news magazine show.
 A Wisconsin native, she is a graduate of Marquette University in Milwaukee, and holds a Master's Degree from the University of Wisconsin.
 Go PACK Go!

 Rob brings over 25 years of experience in the media industry.
 His international production experience spans from Broadcast to Documentaries and gives this award winning Director of Photography & Editor a broad world view that continues to serve him—and those who work with him—to this day.
 His passion for the moving image drives him in the pursuit of not only those images which are beautiful, but also those that need to be shared.